Crimsonband Wrasse

 Interesting Info

-• The Crimsonband Wrasse is a species of marine fish that is found along the southern coast of Australia, including Queensland to Tasmania.
+• The Crimsonband Wrasse, is a temperate reef wrasse found along the east coast of Australia, from southern Queensland through New South Wales and into eastern Victoria and Tasmania.

 Species Interaction